agh-static-x/Maven-Plugin/README.md

 Run `mvn package` directly in the current project to run this plugin.

 ## Spotless
-To apply Spotless run `mvn spotless:apply`.
+To apply Spotless run `mvn --projects agent-instrumenter,app-instrumenter spotless:apply`.